2021 World Rally Championship: In detail

 Reigning World Drivers' Champion Sébastien Ogier announced that he would retire from full-time competition at the end of the 2020 championship, but his retirement was delayed when he renewed a one-year deal with Toyota.
 Ogier explained that his decision to stay in the sport was because the shortened 2020 championship was not how he wanted his career to end.
 The team retained the pairings of Elfyn Evans and Scott Martin and of Kalle Rovanperä and Jonne Halttunen.
 Takamoto Katsuta and Daniel Barritt also remained with the team to contest a full-time campaign in a fourth car.
 Barritt missed several events following back and neck injuries suffered in Estonia.
 Keaton Williams joined Katsuta as substitute co-driver in Greece before a family emergency forced him to withdraw from in the next two events.
 Johnston became Katsuta's third co-driver following the departure with Solberg, but soon succeeded by Edmondson in the following round.

 Changes

 Technical regulations

-Pirelli has become the championships' sole nominated tyre supplier with the removal of Michelin and Yokohama.
+Pirelli returned as the championships' sole nominated tyre supplier after having done so between the 2008–10 seasons with the removal of Michelin and Yokohama.
 Under the terms of the agreement, Pirelli will supply tyres to all entrants of four-wheel drive cars.